 We intend to make regular cash distributions to our stockholders, typically on a monthly basis.
 The actual amount and timing of distributions will be determined by our board of directors in its discretion and typically will depend on the amount of funds available for distribution, which is impacted by current and projected cash requirements, tax considerations and other factors.
 During the early stages of our operations, we may declare distributions in excess of funds from operations.
 As a result, our distribution rate and payment frequency may vary from time to time.
 However, to qualify as a REIT for tax purposes, we must make distributions equal to at least 90% of our "REIT taxable income" each year.
-As of March 31, 2015, we have not paid any distributions.
+As of June 30, 2015, we have not paid any distributions.
+On July 2, 2015, our board of directors authorized and declared the payment of a cash distribution to our stockholders.
+See "Subsequent Events" below.